Naeem-ud-Deen Muradabadi

-Naeem-ud-Deen Muradabadi (1887–1948), also known as Sadr ul-Afazil, was a twentieth-century jurist, scholar, mufti, Quranic exegete, and educator.
+Syed Naeem-ud-Deen Muradabadi (1887–1948), also known as Sadr ul-Afazil, was an Indian jurist, scholar, mufti, Quranic exegete, and educator.
 He was a scholar of philosophy, geometry, logic and hadith and leader of All India Sunni Conference.
 He was also a poet of na`at.

 Early life

-He was born on 1 January 1887 (21 Safar 1300 AH) in Moradabad, India.
-His father was Mu'in al-Din.
+He was born on 1 January 1887 (21 Safar 1300 AH) in Moradabad, India to Mu'in al-Din.
 His family originally came from Mash'had, Iran.
 Sometime during the rule of King Aurangzeb, they travelled from Iran to India, where they received a land grant from the ruling monarchy.
 They eventually reached Lahore and settled near Abul-Hasanat'.

 Muradabadi memorised the Qur'an by the age of 8.
 He studied Urdu and Persian literature with his father and studied Dars-i Nizami with Shah Fadl Ahmad.
-He subsequently earned a degree in religious law (ifta') from Shah Muhammad Gul and pledged allegiance to him.
+He subsequently earned a degree in religious law from Shah Muhammad Gul and pledged allegiance to him.

-Religious Activities
+Religious activities

-Allama Naeemudin wrote in defense of Prophet Muhammad’s knowledge of the unseen, in addition to works attacking “Wahhabism,” and thereby quickly gained acceptance among Sunni Barelvi scholars.
+Naeemudin wrote in defense of Prophet Muhammad’s knowledge of the unseen, in addition to works attacking Wahhabism, and thereby quickly gained acceptance among Sunni Barelvi scholars.
 He also developed a reputation as a skilled debater, taking on Deobandis and others as his opponents.

-One of his first moves was to found the Jamia Naeemia Moradabad (around 1920/1338), long-lasting legacy which became a regional center of Sunni Barelvi activities.
+One of his first moves was to find the Jamia Naeemia Moradabad long-lasting legacy which became a regional center of Sunni Barelvi activities.